{{accomInfo.checkInDateLabel}}

 Yes the water is bracing but so energising and a great way to feel alive.
 Or catch a surfing school at Taupo Bay to try out your skills.

-Dam the Cable Bay Stream
+Dam the Owhetu Stream

 On the water activities.